akrzemi1/__sandbox__/papers/ccs_roles.md

 Canonical assertion levels (intentions)
 -----------------------------------

 [[p0542r5]](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0542r5.html) lists three assertion levels: Default, Audit and Axiom.
 But declaring such one-dementional scale may be an oversimplification.
 Yes, Default and Audit indeed seem to differ only by "weight", but Axiom is different in quality than the former two.
-They are more like "intentions" of the author that can assume more than three types.
+People have expressed requirements and expectations that do not fit into this division.
+Let's first have a closer look at these three levels.

 ### Default

 Code after the CCS *depends* on the condition to be true (potentially UB if control gets past the CCS with violated condition).

+This does not necessarily mean that something needs to be "protected against UB".
+In a correct program paths are executed only with values that do not violate the CSS conditions.
 All five concrete semantics make sense for this "kind" of assertion.

 ### Audit

 Same as *Default* but we have reasons to believe that checking it at runtime will noticeably affect program performance.
+We give this additional "hint" as to our intentions: maybe do not execute them if you care about performance.

 Semantics somewhat interact with semantics for *Default*.
 If we apply "assume" semantics to *Audit* and "check" semantics to *Default*, this checking may be compromized by the optimizations.